zzm634/typeorm-no-arp/docs/many-to-one-one-to-many-relations.md

 await connection.manager.save(user);
 ```

-or alternative you can do:
+or alternatively you can do:

 ```typescript
 const user = new User();